 Find fellowships, conferences, grants and awards deadlines, workshops and networking opportunities, crowd-sourced leads to job banks, reporting toolkits, hundreds of MOOCs and more.
 GO >>

-The Society of Environmental Journalists has published a new resource for journalists who want to address diversity concerns and practice more inclusive journalism:
+The Society of Environmental Journalists published this excellent resource for journalists who want to address diversity concerns and practice more inclusive journalism:

 - Download the PDF (3.69 MB) or view, share and download here.

 - “Print on demand” is available at cost from MagCloud.

 Authors Oladipo and Nauman were inspired to create the guide by discussions by members of SEJ’s Diversity Task Force (now the Diversity, Equity and Inclusion Committee).
 Their focus is mainly journalistic practice in North America.
 Journalists who have not consciously addressed diversity in their work should find multiple entry points here.

 Grant funds for researching, writing and producing SEJ’s "Guide to Diversity in Environmental Reporting" were provided by the Gannett Foundation.
 The Guide was published in 2013.

 “The climate for environmental journalism is changing in more ways than one.
 Even as we work to tell the story of a natural and technological world in constant flux, we must also respond to a society that is seeing demographic shifts whose impacts we can never fully anticipate.